 As the employer, it’s up to you to abide by these legal requirements during the recruitment process and beyond.
 To stay compliant, you should refrain from making any direct inquiries about these protected traits when you’re interviewing or having conversations with prospective employees.
 While some of these characteristics may come up as you’re getting to know a candidate, make sure they have no bearing on hiring decisions.

-How to Hire Mongolian Employees
+How to Hire Employees in Mongolia

 Employers have to follow statutory requirements and procedures when hiring Mongolian employees.
 First, you need to register your new employee and include different documents and information, such as an employment contract, passport, ID card, residency information for expat employees, and account information for payroll.